abdullah7x/fe-tiny-react-apps/README.md

 ## Feedback

-If you have any feedback or any questions, please feel free to contact me at [abdullah.ahmed7x@gmail.com](mailto:abdullah.ahmed7x@gmail.com).
+If you have any feedback or questions, please feel free to contact me at [abdullah.ahmed7x@gmail.com](mailto:abdullah.ahmed7x@gmail.com).